The “refugee crisis” is the definitive topic of 2015. Click here for a detailed chronology.

 In July, it is revealed that two brothers of the murdered Hatan Sürücü are sued for abiding and abetting.
 The “Honor-murder” (“Ehrenmord”) of Hatan Sürücü on February 7th, 2005, was committed by her youngest brother, who was deported to Turkey in 2014 after a prison sentence of multiple years.
 The revelations trigger an intense discussion on integration in Germany.

-The first half of the year is dominated by the persisting debt-crisis in Greece.
+The first half of the year is dominated by the persistent debt crisis in Greece.
 On July 15th, Greek Parliament votes for the EU’s third aid package, while the German Federal Parliament (Bundestag) approves the aid package on August 19th.
 After a months-long struggle, bankruptcy of Greece and a would-be Grexit is prevented at the last second.
 During the negotiations over additional financial aid and the demands of debt-holders, the tone between Greece and Germany intensified.

 At the beginning of August, the Federal Bureau of Statistics (Statistische Bundesamt) publishes its findings on the number of immigrants in Germany.
 One in five has a migrant background and 10.9 million people immigrated of their own accord.
 The OECD and EU-commision’s study “Indicators of Immigration in 2015,” published a month earlier, shows that Germany performs badly in many branches of integration politics in comparison to other countries.

 On August 21st, the exhibition “From Kuzorra to Özil.
 The History of Soccer and Immigration in Ruhrt” (“Von Kuzorra bis Özil.
 The History of Soccer and Immigration in Ruhrt”) opens in Bochum.